 You might also be interested in: 10 Great Marketplaces Every Reseller Should Consider

-So, is Mercari a legit company?
+So, is Mercari legit?
 The answer is: yes.

 Have any questions or want to share your own experiences with Mercari?
 Let us know in the comments below!